marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 ```

 The training should stop if cross-entropy on the validation set
 stops improving.
-Depending on the number of and generation of GPUs you are using that
+Depending on the number and generation of GPUs you are using that
 may take a while.

 To inspect the created SentencePiece model `model/vocab.roen.spm`, you can now segment any